 Get your thinking caps ready - it’s college admission season!
 Everyone is looking for the opportunity to study in a great school.
-Beyond a stellar performance on the SAT, however, is your performance for the entrance interview and application essay.
+Beyond a stellar performance on the SAT, however, is your performance for the entrance interview and application essay that we writing essay.

 What Are The Application Essay Prompts?